 Quote Process (RFQ)

 The manufacturing operation begins with a request for quotation (RFQ) process.
 In this phase of the process, the customer provides our business development team with detailed and dimensioned drawings to look over.
+Providing this design information is a critical step as our team cannot produce designs from scratch.
 Then, our estimating and business development teams perform a project review to assess areas like tolerances, materials, and tooling requirements that would be necessary during the project.

 At this point, the estimating team determines material yield and outlines the internal and external processes required to complete the process and verifies material, sub-contract, and tooling costs.
 Finally, after getting the final part cost and processing times, the final quote is compiled and returned to the business development team for review prior to us submitting the final document to our customer.